-(BTW: If you work in an organization that needs survey results to tell them they need to improve then I suggest you jump ship as soon as you can.
+(BTW: If you work in an organization that needs customer satisfaction survey results to tell them they need to improve then I suggest you jump ship as soon as you can.
 Sometime soon, an innovative company that focuses on continuous improvement will enter your market and knock your current employer down.)

 You should be trying to find ways to improve your services to increase brand loyalty, global happiness, word of mouth marketing and drive the customer to buy more.
 Focus your metrics directly on those initiatives.

 A high satisfaction score might make you feel good, but you just lost an opportunity.
 You used that respondent’s time on a metric that you can’t act on.

 If you want to innovate and grow, ask for actionable feedback and ask for it as frequently as possible.